-- (1) Whether the applicant can demonstrate a sufficient hardship, which is not self-imposed, that supports a deviation from the County's policy to maintain the distance between residential subdivisions and confined animal feeding operations, packing plants, slaughter-houses, or rendering plants. - (2) What specific mitigation measures will be implemented to reduce the impacts of the confined animal feeding operation, packing plant, slaughter-house, or rendering plant on the residential subdivision and how much measures will be enforced. - (3) The size of the portion of the residential subdivision within the thirteen one-thousand three hundred and twenty feet (1,3201⁄2) distance from the confined animal feeding operation, packing plant, slaughter-house, or rendering plant. - (4) Whether buildable areas for residences can be located outside the thirteen one-thousand three hundred and twenty feet (1,3201⁄2) distance, even if a portion of the residential residence subdivision is located within the thirteen one-thousand three hundred and twenty feet (1,3201⁄2) distance.79
+- (E)(F) In addition to the above criteria, it is the policy of Morgan County to maintain a distance of thirteen-one-thousand three hundred and twenty feet (1,32012) between residential subdivisions and confined animal feeding operations, packing plants, slaughter houses, or rendering plants as such uses are not necessarily compatible.
+The County desires to maintain its agricultural character while permitting limited residential development in relation to certain agricultural activities.
+If any portion of the proposed residential minor subdivision is within thirteen-one-thousand three hundred and twenty feet (1,32012) of a confined animal feeding operation, packing plant, slaughter house, or rendering plant, the Planning Commission and Board shall consider the following criteria: - (1) Whether the applicant can demonstrate a sufficient hardship, which is not selfimposed, that supports a deviation from the County's policy to maintain the distance between residential subdivisions and confined animal feeding operations, packing plants, slaughter houses, or rendering plants - (2) What specific mitigation measures will be implemented to reduce the impacts of the confined animal feeding operation, packing plant, slaughter house, or rendering plant on the residential subdivision and how much measures will be enforced. - (3) The size of the portion of the residential subdivision within the thirteen-onethousand three hundred and twenty feet (1,320^{'2}) distance from the confined animal feeding operation, packing plant, slaughter house, or rendering plant. - (4) Whether buildable areas for residences can be located outside the thirteen-one-thousand three hundred and twenty feet (1,320'') distance, even if a portion of the residence subdivision is located within the thirteen-one-thousand three hundred and twenty feet (1,320'') distance.79